 - (a) A utility shall file with the Commission any new or changed tariffs.
-No new or changed tariff shall be effective unless it is filed with the Commission and either is allowed to go into effect by operation of law or is approved by the Commission. - (b) A utility shall use one of the following filing processes to seek to add a new tariff other than a tariff setting forth a base rate.
+No new or changed tariff shall be effective unless it is filed with the Commission and either is allowed to go into effect by operation of law or is approved by the Commission. - (b) A utility shall use one of the following filing processes to seek to add a new tariff other than a tariff setting forth a base rateor to change an existing tariff.
 If the new tariff represents an increase in the utility's rates, charges, fees, fares, tolls, rentals, or classifications, the utility shall include a rate trend report with the elements in subparagraphs 3109(e)(I) through (IV). - (I) The utility may file the proposed new tariff, including the proposed effective date, accompanied by an advice letter pursuant to rule 1210.
 The utility shall provide notice in accordance with rule 1207.
-If the Commission does not suspend the proposed tariff in accordance with rule 1305 prior to the tariff's proposed effective date, the proposed tariff shall take effect on the proposed effective date. - (II) The utility may file an application to implement a new tariff.
-The application shall include the information required in paragraphs 3002(b) and 3002(c); shall explain the details of the proposed tariff, including financial data if applicable; and shall note any prior Commission action, in any proceeding, pertaining to the present or proposed tariff.
+If the Commission does not suspend the proposed tariff in accordance with rule 1305 prior to the tariff's proposed effective date, the proposed tariff shall take effect on the proposed effective date. - (II) The utility may file an application to implement a proposed new tariff-on less than 30 days' notice, accompanied by the proposed tariff, including the proposed effective date.
+The utility shall provide notice in accordance with rule 1207.
+The application shall include the information required in paragraphs 3002(b) and 3002(c); shall explain the details of the proposed tariff, including financial data if applicable; shall state the facts which are the basis for the request that the proposed tariff become effective on less than 30 days' notice; and shall note any prior Commission action, in any proceeding, pertaining to the present or proposed tariff.
 If the application is approved by the Commission, the utility shall file a compliance advice letter and tariff which tariff shall be the same in substance as was approved by decision.
 The advice letter and tariff shall be filed in a new proceeding with the prescribed notice period either in the decision or pursuant to paragraph 1207(g).
 In order to be eligible to make a compliance advice letter filing on less than 30 days' notice if the application is approved by the Commission, the utility shall provide notice in accordance with rule 1207 at the time of the application filing for any rate, fare, toll, rental, charge, classification, or in any rule, regulation, or contract relating to or affecting any rate, fare, toll, rental, charge, classification, or service or in any privilege or facility.